 Our excursions give you a chance to visit a palace, a stately home, a castle, a museum, two cities and a nature preserve.
-Specifically for 2025 we will offer excursions to Bletchley Park, Burghley House, Cambridge, Castle Acre and Castle Rising, Duxford Imperial War Museum, City of Norwich, Sandringham House/Estate, and Wicken Fen.
+Specifically for 2025 we will offer excursions to Bletchley Park, Burghley House, Cambridge, Castle Acre, Castle Rising, Duxford Imperial War Museum, Grimes Graves, the City of Norwich, Sandringham House/Estate, and Wicken Fen.
 Of course, you are always free to relax or wander around Ely where there is plenty to see and do!
 These bus trips will be arranged and we estimate the costs of the bus trips to be £15 or $20 plus any admission charges that are applicable.
 There will usually be two excursions offered per day and 3 or 4 rambles during the week.

 On the first morning we will have an orientation meeting in the dance hall after breakfast where there will be brief speakers from the local school and organizers.
 Sign-ups for all the excursions and rambles will take place in Ely starting after orientation.
 Sign-up sheets will also be posted on a bulletin board below the dining hall.